Road Troops: Russian Federation

 Currently, the road troops of the Russian Federation consist of road commandant, road, bridge, bridge-preparing battalions of the logistics brigades, other units, institutions and organizations.
 Training of specialists for the road troops is carried out at the Military Logistics Academy, at military departments at seven civilian higher educational institutions of the Russian Federation.

-The Road Troops of the Russian Federation performed tasks assigned to them in the context of resolving local conflicts and counter-terrorist operations.
+The Road Troops of the Russian Federation performed tasks during local conflicts and counter-terrorist operations, including during the Chechen Wars.
 The road troops of the North Caucasus Military District, where the forces and means of the road troops included in the Joint Group for conducting the counter-terrorist operation, were very limited: units of the road commandant brigade, three road depots and road maintenance sections of the Ministry of Defense of Russia.
-On the territory of the Chechnya, the personnel restored bridges across the Terek River in the area of the settlement of Chervlennaya, the Argun River and the Sunzha River in Petropavlovsk.
+In Chechnya, the personnel restored bridges across the Terek River in the area of the settlement of Chervlennaya, the Argun River and the Sunzha River in Petropavlovsk.

 Road Troops took an active part in eliminating the consequences of floods.
 In 2002, road workers in the shortest possible time restored bridges across the Argun River in Shatoy and across the Kuban River on the federal highway in the city of Nevinnomyssk.

 Following the 2006 Lebanon War, from October to December 2006 the 100th separate bridge battalion of the Central Air Defense Command of the Russian Ministry of Defense restored transport infrastructure in Lebanon.